opiter09/Fossil-Fighters-Randomizer/README.md

   levels or numbers of moves
 - For that, use the "Team Level Change" box.
 This is additive, properly clamped to 1/12, and ignores any input that is not an integer (but negative ones are fine).
-Also the moves correspond to the levels properly (sorry Rex fans)
+Also the moves correspond to the levels properly (sorry Rex fans), and Travers is ignored for obvious reasons
 - Legendaries are not altered, nor can anything be turned into them
 - If you randomize teams, your starter can be Water-type, because who cares then